fergus-mk/simple-todo-app/README.md

 # Todo App API

 This is an API for a Todo App built using Flask and SQLAlchemy (with a PostgreSQL database).
-The API provides a way to manage users and their todo items.
-The API uses token-based authentication.
-The API is dockerised and has database migration functionaliy.
+Todo App provides a way to manage users and their todo items.
+The API uses token-based authentication, it is dockerised and has database migration functionaliy.

 ## Getting Started